Outdoor Living

 Walkways fits splash lines, sinking pavers, and routes you actually use in rain.
 Open walkways alongside yard drainage when grading is part of the same story.
 Dry shoes from drive to grill often matter more to guests than a perfect lawn stripe.

-Spring cleanup matches debris, bed edges, and curb reads before stone crews arrive.
-Read spring cleanup and spring mulch installation guide when beds need honest depth after winter.
-Cleanup is not only bags of leaves.
-It is a clear stage so measurements and materials land on honest ground.
+Spring cleanup matches debris, bed edges, and a tidy look before stone crews arrive.
+Read spring cleanup and spring mulch installation guide when beds need proper depth after winter.
+Cleanup clears the stage so measurements and materials land on honest ground.

 Fire features appear when seating, wind, and smoke paths drive the worry list more than turf height.
 Review fire pits for how we describe builds after evaluation.
 Prevailing breeze off lake lots in Delafield or open subdivisions in Elm Grove changes where smoke sits no matter how nice the stone ring looks in a catalog.